 - a.
-Mixed-Use Building: A maximum of five (5) stories provided that; - 1.
+Mixed-Use Building: A maximum height of ten (10) stories shall be allowed provided the criteria below are met.
+Buildings within 1,000 feet of property on the block bounded by University Drive, Lancaster Avenue, Montgomery Street, and Camp Bowie Boulevard, shall have a maximum height of 120 feet. - 1.
 Residential uses account for no less than 20% of a building's gross floor area, and; - 2.
-Office, eating and entertainment, and/or retail sales and service use account for no less than 10% of the building's gross floor area. - Live/work units may count toward the mixed-use requirement however, only the commercial square footage and its required restroom space of the unit shall count toward the calculation.
-All live/work units require a commercial certificate of occupancy (CO).

-- (i) Not exceed 3,000 square feet. - (ii) Maintain between 10% and 50% commercial space. - (iii) Not exceed 5 onsite employees who do not live in the unit. - (iv) Maintain adjacency between commercial and exterior entry.
+Office, eating and entertainment, and/ or retail sales and service uses or all account for no less than 10 % of the building's gross floor area. - 3.
+Live/work units may be counted toward the mixed-use requirement, provided however, only the commercial square footage and its required restroom space of the unit shall be used when determining the calculation.
+All live/work units require a commercial certificate of occupancy and shall: - (i) Not exceed 3,000 square feet. - (ii) Maintain between 10% and 50% commercial space. - (iii) Not exceed 5 onsite employees who do not live in the unit. - (iv) Maintain adjacency between commercial and exterior entry.

 - b.
-Structured Parking: The intent of allowing a height bonus of structured parking is to locate and design surface parking lots, individual garages, and large parking garages so as to reduce their visual impact or to create public amenities or both (e.g., through aesthetic or environmental features). - 1.
-One (1) additional story of height shall be permitted if providing structured parking for the project.
-Structured parking is intended to provide 100% of all offstreet parking for the height bonus. - 2.
-One-and-two family residential garages shall not be included in a determination of the applicability of the structured parking height bonus. - c.
-Open Space: One (1) additional story of height shall be permitted if providing a publicly accessible pocket park that adheres to the following standards.
+Structured Parking: The intent of allowing a height bonus for structure parking is to locate and design surface parking lots, individual garages, and large parking garages so as to reduce their visual impact or to create public amenities or both (e.g. through aesthetic or environmental features). - 1.
+One (1) additional story of height shall be permitted if providing structured parking for 100 percent (%) of all off-street parking for the height bonus. - 2.
+One-and-two family residential garages shall not be included in a determination of the structured parking height bonus. - c.
+Open Space: One additional story of height shall be permitted if providing a publicly accessible urban pocket park that adheres to the following standards.